1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

     - If you have problems heating up the solder joints because the plate acts as a conductor and draws the heat of the soldering iron, heat up the bedplate first - but don't heat it up too much, you don't want to burn yourself!
 Make sure to switch off the bed then, switch off the whole printer and unplug it from the power outlet.
 Unplug the wiring from the mainboard as well then before starting to solder.

-### How To Fix

-If you encounter a faulty wiring, either of the 24V line or the thermistor, you can replace the broken cables.
+If you encounter a **faulty wiring, either of the 24V line or the thermistor,** you can replace the broken cables.

 *Notes:*